RaikhanImanbay/portfolio/README.md

-# website_portfolio
+# css assignment, build the website

-link for the website https://raikhanimanbay.github.io/css-website/
+link for the website :  https://raikhanimanbay.github.io/css-website/